tipi-build/docs/docs/02-dependencies.rst

 - *ommited* : in this case the default branch is taken is fetched each time for the latest version unless ``-n`` is passed to nxxm.
 - a **tag** is fetched only once, then the version is kept.
 - a **branch name** is fetched each time for the latest version unless ``-n`` is passed to nxxm.
+- You can suffix the key it with the target platform to selectively use a dependency in different platforms.

+  e.g. ``"@:wasm-cxx17" : "v0.0.1"`` will select the version v0.0.1 for WebAssembly but not for the native platforms

 s : source dir disambiguation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 If a repository has alot of sources directories with uncommon name they can be added to the list of includes or files to link with s.

+You can suffix the key it with the target platform to selectively include implementation dir by platform

+  e.g. ``"s:vs-15-2017-win64-cxx17" : ["src/visual-c"]`` will compile with the ``src/visual-c`` on vs-15-2017 but not on other targets.

 x : directory to completely ignore
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Directories that are unneeded to scan.
 Usually you don't need to specify this.
 Note that directories starting with a .dot will always be ignored.

+You can suffix the key it with the target platform to selectively include implementation dir by platform

+  e.g. ``"x:wasm-cxx17" : ["src/native-code"]`` will compile without the native code directory for the WebAssembly platform.

 requires
 ^^^^^^^^